gloriading/move/README.md

   - in screens controller, capture the start_date

-?! when user doesn't select any month, set the screenshotbutton to current month
+?! when user doesn't select any month, set the screenshotbutton to current month ?! dropdown menu only show months where the user has a record

 * [ to-do / question] ********************************************
 - how to let user download the screenshots

 - text-wrap/overflow thing within the calendar
 - Screenshot
-?? how to make a screenshot from previous month
-?? screenshot for different users
+?? screenshot for different users (set the filename as userid)

 * Statistics
 - provide a list of exercise that has been recorded before with a drop down menu